Documentation for Home Health Part 2

 The most important part of recovery is with your own mindset.
 You have a brand new plumbing system for your heart but if you do not change your lifestyle, you will be right back where you started before long.
 Diet is the first thing that must change.
 Decrease the amount of red meat, eat more chicken and fish, grill or bake your meat and increase the amount of fresh fruits and vegetables.
 Drink plenty of fluids, especially water, up to six to eight glasses a day.
 More important than any of this however, is walking.
 Walking is the best exercise after heart surgery .
 The physician may refer you to cardiac rehab and this is an excellent way to establish a routine for physical activity following open heart surgery.

-You must be specific and you must follow precisely the way the wound care order was written and if the physician orders any wound care changes your documentation must reflect these changes.
-So the starts of the skill start with the writing of the physician order itself.
+You must be specific and you must follow precisely the way the wound care order was written and if the physician orders any wound care changes your documentation must reflect these changes. whatever skill you will be performing on or for your patient begins with the writing of the physician order itself.
 Although the physician may be short and sweet your writing of the order must reflect the diagnosis, all supplies and the frequency as well as who will be performing the wound care itself.
-Written correctly, the order can then be written in every nurse’s note without problem and you will always be in compliance with the doctor’s orders for wound care.
+Written correctly, the order can then be written in every nurse’s note exactly as the physician intended and you will always be in compliance with the doctor’s orders for wound care.
 Always be sure to double check the wording of the written order before you write it in your note!
 Keep the order as generic as possible, if you say kerlix it must be that name brand, better to say rolled gauze.

 Of course you must always add what the wound looked like, smelled like, tasted like…. okay not that; I was just checking to see if you were paying attention.